janattig/Procedural-Dungeons/README.md

 ```mcfunction
 datapack list
 ```
+(Remember that you have to prepend a `/` when you are typing commands into the Minecraft console).

-if the datapack is not yet enabled, you can manually enable it with
+If the datapack is not yet enabled, you can manually enable it with
 ```mcfunction
 datapack enable "file/ProceduralDungeons"
 ```